-Political Science is a branch of Social Sciences that teaches a student about the State, Global Politics and well.
+Political Science is a branch of Social Sciences that teaches a student about the State, Global Politics and Government.
+Not only in India, but this course is one of the most opted course around the World as well.
 The Political Science deals with the working of the state government and various agencies.
 It helps the learner to know about the duties and responsibilities as well as their rights, the power and responsibilities of the government.